Grad's Career, Jewellery Line Celebrate Modern Women

 She worked up her courage and asked if she, too, could have a look.

 The “Burmese ruby” looked to Vieillard-Jordi like a synthetic stone, and her boss agreed.
-They asked the dealer to have the stone identified in a local gem lab, which confirmed two days later that the ruby was a synthetic.
+They asked the dealer to have the stone identified in a local gem lab, which confirmed two days later that the ruby was synthetic.

 “I was so proud,” says Vieillard-Jordi, the managing partner of Bahina Jewels.
-“Not only because we had seen stones like it during our GIA lab classes and I recognized it, but also because I had the courage to tell my boss.”
+“Not only because we had seen stones like it during our GIA lab classes and I recognised it, but also because I had the courage to tell my boss.”

 Vieillard-Jordi, born and raised in Berne, Switzerland, is the daughter of an architect and art history aficionado, and was raised to appreciate beauty and design.
-She speaks several languages (German, Swiss German, English, French and Spanish) and first pursued studies at the Hotel Management School in Lausanne, where she earned her bachelor’s degree in international hospitality management.
+She speaks several languages (German, Swiss German, English, French and Spanish) and first pursued studies at the Hotel Management School in Lausanne, where she earned a bachelor’s degree in international hospitality management.

 “When I decide to do something or to undertake something, I choose the best, whether it’s a school or employer,” Vieillard-Jordi says.
 “Even if it means that I have to study in a language I do not speak fluently, or live far away from my husband and family.”

-So Vieillard-Jordi enrolled in GIA and moved to New York City, where she lived and immersed herself in all things gemological.
+So Vieillard-Jordi enrolled in GIA and moved to New York City, where she lived and immersed herself in all things gemmological.
 She loved the city, her studies at GIA and having near-instant access to the diamond district and auction houses.

 “I was one of the oldest students, and one of the most serious,” she says.
 “I was absolutely sure that the gem industry was my future and wanted to absorb all the knowledge the teachers were willing to share with us.”

 The sisters’ dream became a reality in 2007, when they established Bahina Jewels.
-“Bahina,” a Hindi term for “two sisters,” captures the spirit of their venture, Vieillard-Jordi says.
+“Bahina”, a Hindi term for “two sisters”, captures the spirit of their venture, Vieillard-Jordi says.

 Vieillard-Jordi manages stone purchases, importing and exporting, and inventory, while Jordi handles design and marketing.
 They work closely together, traveling to trade shows around the world, and making trips to Italy for Venetian glass cameos and to India to inspect and buy loose stones for their designs, which are set in 18K gold.
-Bahina’s designs are available through private viewings in Switzerland, as well as high-end boutiques in Berne and Zurich, international trade shows like JCK and the Hong Kong Jewellery and Gem Fair, and through the company’s website.
+Bahina’s designs are available through private viewings in Switzerland, as well as at high-end boutiques in Berne and Zurich, international trade shows like JCK and the Hong Kong Jewellery and Gem Fair, and through the company’s website.